 California’s Gold Rush began in El Dorado County in 1848 with James Marshall’s discovery of gold at Sutter’s Mill, on the South Fork of the American River in Coloma.
 As people flocked to California to claim their fortunes, the region’s winemaking industry was born.

 Wine and Whitewater go hand in hand for Coloma and its surrounding areas.
-Our Wine & Whitewater Trip combines the very best of these experiences.
+Our California wine rafting trips combine the very best of these experiences.
 So come join us on this unique trip through our vineyards and down our pristine river canyons.

 El Dorado County has more than 2,000 acres of vines, is home to approximately 50 wineries, and produces some of California’s most sophisticated wines.
 El Dorado was designated an American Viticultural Area (AVA) in 1983.